-• 9-12: Solid black flat dress shoes must be worn with either solid navy, solid black or solid white opaque tights (no sheer) or knee high socks.
-Black, navy or white socks must be worn for both females and males.
+· Solid black flat dress shoes must be worn with either solid navy, solid black or solid white opaque tights (no sheer) or knee high socks.
+Solid black, navy or white socks must be worn with skirts.

 School uniforms may be purchased either from the Dennis Uniform Company website - www.dennisuniform.com (school code: GHDAL) or from their local store located in Lombard at: 1141 North Main Street, Lombard (630) 932-7171